hwxi/CS525-2022-Fall/projects/Final/README.md

   * `strm_consq`: strm(X) -> bool // strm-cons-test
   * `strm_uncons1`: strm(X) -> X // strm-head
   * `strm_uncons2`: strm(X) -> lazy(strm(X)) // strm-tail

+Note that a stream containing elements of type `X` is given the type `lazy(strm(X))`.
+The type `strm` corresponds to `stream_con` in ATS.
+In terms of functionality, these stream operators behave in the same way as their list counterparts.

 ## Task 2: Performing Closure-Conversion for LAMBDA